10 Best Programming Books to Read in 2022

 4. Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville

 Machine learning and neural networks are getting smarter every day.
 Programmers hoping to get in on the ground floor can benefit from this textbook.
-The book breaks the topic down into three sections — background, applications, and research topics — which takes an incredibly complex subject and turns it into something that the average programmer can better understand.
+The book breaks the topic down into three sections — background, applications, and research topics.
 This isn’t a book for beginners, but it should be on your list, with neural networks becoming more common and complex.

 5. Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin